apptainer/singularity-userdocs/security.rst

 cgroups support
 ****************

-Starting with v3.0, Singularity added native support for ``cgroups``, allowing users to limit the resources their containers consume without the help of a separate program like a batch scheduling system.
+Starting with v3.0, apptainer added native support for ``cgroups``, allowing users to limit the resources their containers consume without the help of a separate program like a batch scheduling system.
 This feature can help to prevent DoS attacks where one container seizes control of all available system resources in order to stop other containers from operating properly.
 To use this feature, a user first creates a cgroups configuration file.
-An example configuration file is installed by default with Singularity as a guide.
+An example configuration file is installed by default with apptainer as a guide.
 At runtime, the ``--apply-cgroups`` option is used to specify the location of the configuration file to apply to the container and cgroups are configured accordingly.
 More about cgroups support `here